The Texas

 Tips for driving through a roundabout

 Reduce speed and start looking for traffic from your left as you approach.
 If nobody is already in the roundabout immediately to your left, and there are no pedestrians trying to cross, then you can enter the roundabout without stopping.
 If someone is approaching the roundabout on your left but has not already entered it, you don't need to wait for them — you have plenty of time to enter the roundabout and move on before they're in a position to be a hazard to you or vice-versa.
-You do not need to signal when entering the roundabout and should not unless you will be taking the first exit out of the roundabout.
+You do not need to signal when entering the roundabout and should not unless you will be taking the first exit out of the roundabout, otherwise, someone approaching from the right may think you're about to exit and will enter the roundabout.

 Once in the roundabout, keep moving — do not try to be "helpful" and stop to let a driver approaching from the right to enter.
 Doing so is the equivalent of stopping at a green light; drivers behind you won't expect it and may rear-end you, not to mention that stopping unnecessarily gums-up the works.